UBC-CIC/commit2act/docs/UserGuide.md

 #### 2. Member Actions

 - Displays all validated actions submitted by members of the group
-- If the user is an admin, there will be an "Unapprove" button on the actions to override rekognition's validation or the manual validation done by group owners
+- If the user is an admin, there will be an "Unapprove" button on the actions to override rekognition's validation or the manual validation done by group owners.
+Admins can also unapprove actions on the user's profile page.
   ![alt text](images/groupProfile/group_profile4.png)

 #### 3. Group Members

 - Displays all group members (group owners will have a start icon by their profile picture)
-- Clicking on any member profile picture will display their name and role, as well as an option to go to their user profile (More information on [User Profiles](#User-Profiles))
+- Clicking on any member profile picture will display their name and role, as well as an option to go to their user profile (More information in [User Profiles](#User-Profiles))
   ![alt text](images/groupProfile/group_profile5.png)
 - A user can see the option to leave the group by clicking on their own profile picture
   ![alt text](images/groupProfile/group_profile6.png)